Carevo

 Programs/Websites Used: Figma, Adobe Illustrator, Miro

-The idea for this design is one that I have actually been thinking about for a pretty long time.
+The idea for this design is one that I had been thinking about for a pretty long time.
 My mom is a nurse and has been one for my entire life.
 I have grown up listening to her talk about the ups and downs of her job.
 When I began pursuing UX, I started looking at the frustrations she had with her job in a new light.
 I quickly realized that many of the challenges she faces could be solved if someone sat down and actually applied strong UX design thinking to the issues that nurses face on a daily basis.
-One challenge I have heard my mom talk about for as long as I can remember is the frustration that comes with trying to communicate with patients that cannot speak english and the lack of reliable resources to aid the translation process.
+One challenge I have heard my mom talk about for as long as I can remember is the frustration that comes with trying to communicate with patients who cannot speak English and the lack of reliable resources to aid the translation process.

 TARGET USERS